-When the Spanish arrived, two widely separated hunter-gatherer groups lived in parts of Sonora: the Seri People along the central Gulf coast (including the Guaímas people), and several Apache-related tribes of present-day Chihuahua, New Mexico and Arizona.
-In contrast to the Native American farming cultures, these two groups strongly resisted both Jesuit and secular attempts to "civilize," or acculturate them.
-The Seri were a collectively small group of fewer than 5.000. living in distinct bands along the coast between Guaymas and Cabo Tepoca (Puerto Lobos), inland nearly to modern-day Hermosillo, and on Tiburón and San Esteban Islands.
-They spoke a distinctive language, and might have originally migrated across the Gulf from the Baja California peninsula where several Yuman-related languages were spoken.
-Seri were primarily fishers, especially for sea turtles, and shellfish gatherers, who occasionally foraged inland where they used more than 100 different plant species for food and medicines.
-The Seri have probably inhabited coastal Sonora in the region of Isla Tiburón for at least 2,000 years.
-Today, there are fewer than 1,500 Seri's, and they are one of the last functioning aboriginal hunter/fisher-gatherer societies remaining in North America.
-The Apaches were latecomers, probably not arriving from their gradual migration from Canada into Arizona, New Mexico and Chihuahua until the last decades of the 1500s.
+When the Spaniards arrived, two widely separated hunter-gatherer groups lived in parts of Sonora: the Seri People along the central Gulf coast (including the Guaímas people), and several Apache-related tribes of present-day Chihuahua, New Mexico and Arizona.
+In contrast to the Native American farming cultures, these two groups strongly resisted both Jesuit and secular attempts to "civilize." or acculturate them.
+The Seris were a collectively small group of fewer than 5,000, living in distinct bands along the coast between Guaymas and Cabo Lobos (Puerto Libertad), inland nearly to modern-day Hermosillo, and on Tiburón and San Esteban Islands.
+They spoke a distinctive language, and might have originally migrated across the Gulf from the Baja California peninsula where several Yuman-related languages were (and continue to be, e.g., Cucapá, Kiliwa, Kumiai) spoken.
+Seris were primarily fishers, especially for sea turtles, and shellfish gatherers, who occasionally foraged inland where they used more than 100 different plant species for food and medicines.
+The Seris have probably inhabited coastal Sonora in the region of Isla Tiburón for at least 2,000 years.
+Today, there are fewer than 1,500 Seris, and they are one of the last functioning aboriginal hunter/fisher-gatherer societies remaining in North America.
+The Apaches were latecomers. probably not arriving from their gradual migration from Canada into Arizona, New Mexico and Chihuahua until the last decades of the 1500s.